|

 fall, the NSA arranges for photo sessions for each team.
 These

-sessions take place at Northville Community Park (Beck
+sessions take place at Northville Community Park (Beck Road between 5 Mile

-Road between 5 Mile and 6 Mile roads).
-Each time is given a
+and 6 Mile roads).
+Each time is given a 15-20 minute time slot.

-15-20 minute time slot.
-During this time group and individual photo
+During this time group and individual photo sessions occur.

-sessions occur.
-About 1-2 weeks before this event the coaches
+About 1-2 weeks before this event the coaches will hand out packets

-will hand out packets describing the photo options available as well as the
+describing the photo options available as well as the date, time, and

 Uniforms